Unit 1: Voices in the City – Situated Practices and Positions

 Mode of Study

-Part-time mode runs for 90 weeks over two academic years.
-You will be expected to commit 20 hours per week to study, which includes teaching time and independent study.
+Students will be expected to commit 30 hours per week to study, which includes teaching time and independent study.

 Credit and award requirements